ILLGrenoble/preql/README.md

 **Aliasing fields**

-You can define an alias for the field.
+You can define an alias for a field.
 The alias can be anything but the attribute path (in this case `tags.name`) must correspond directly to a valid attribute path in the object entity graph.

 ```java
 // define the path attribute as tags.name with an alias of tags